thenexthub/Codira/docs/proposals/RemoteMirrors.rst

 which are now insufficient, we use type references written in a mini-language.

-A symbolic type reference is a recursive structure describing an arbitrary Swift AST type in terms of nominal types, generic type parameters, and compositions of them, such as tuple types.
+A symbolic type reference is a recursive structure describing an arbitrary Codira AST type in terms of nominal types, generic type parameters, and compositions of them, such as tuple types.

 For each AST type, we can distinguish between the minimum information we need